jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 ### Print GST Bad Debt Relief Report

-1. This report is to help you to analyse the GST Bad Debt Relief happenings on each invoices.
+1. This report is to help you to analyze the GST Bad Debt Relief happenings on each invoices.

    ![des-print-gst-bad-debt-relief-analyze-happenings-1](../../../static/img/usage/gst-and-sst/gst/print-gst-bad-debt-relief-analyze-happenings-1.jpg)

-2. Lets say the IV-00109 has the following details:-
+2. Let's say the IV-00109 has the following details:-

    | Seq | Description                 | Amount   | Tax | Tax Amount | Amount with Tax |
    |-----|-----------------------------|----------|-----|------------|-----------------|